By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 14. Develop a passion – care about something.

-Without a strong passion life becomes bland.
+Without a strong passion, life becomes bland.
 What energizes you?
 What do you care about?
 What is your life purpose and passion?
 Find those things and you will find that those feelings that dwell in your passion will make you a better person.

 15. Learn your triggers.

 Certain things can trigger strong emotions whether you want them to or not.
 Does the evening news make you feel informed or depressed?
-How does the weather and the changes of the season affect your mood states?
+How do the weather and the changes of the season affect your mood states?

 16. Do the right thing.